The Duke's Good Joke

-Pochardiana ou le Rêveur éveillé (literally "Drunkenness, or the Awake Dreamer"), known in English as A Rude Awakening and as The Duke's Good Joke, was a 1908 French short silent film by Georges Méliès.
+Pochardiana ou le Rêveur éveillé (literally "Drunkenness, or the Awake Dreamer"), known in English as A Rude Awakening and as The Duke's Good Joke, is a 1908 French short silent film by Georges Méliès.

 Plot

 A mischievous duke comes across a drunkard in a town square, and decides to pull a practical joke.
 He has the drunkard carried to the ducal palace and dressed as a nobleman, where he is made to receive courtiers.
 A banquet is prepared for the fake nobleman, who is too far gone to understand the situation, and unusual things seem to begin occurring.
 When the drunkard attempts to get more to drink, the bottle magically grows to giant size and disappears, so the duke's servants bring in a large funnel and fill the drunkard up, with his stomach swelling up like a balloon to fit.
 The duke's doctors work to deflate him back to normal.
 The drunkard tries to get some sleep, but the paintings on the walls come to life, showing him all sorts of scenes of people drinking merrily.
 The duke decides to end the joke, and puts the drunkard back in the town square.